 The Rebel Brand Atmosphere (i.e. Visuals and Aesthetics)

-Brands with The Rebel archetype are known for defying and disrupting the norm, and this absolutely applies to their visual presentation, too.
-They love bright, even neon, shades, but they also gravitate toward moody colors or blacks, because they’re fine with living on the dark side.
+Rebellious brands are known for defying and disrupting the norm, and this absolutely applies to their visual presentation, too.
+They love bright, even neon, shades, but they also gravitate toward moody colors or blacks because they’re fine with living on the dark side.
 You’ll often see gritty textures like dirt and metal featured in their brand.

 The Rebel Archetype Client

 Rebel clients want to be free!
 They’re looking for that spark of inspiration that challenges them to kick the status quo to the curb, so you can connect with them by showing them that’s exactly what you do, too.

 Show your audience the fun side of disobedience and defiance, and they’ll be ready to ride off into the sunset with you, living on the wild side together.

 Your Brand Is Likely A Fit for The Rebel Archetype If:

 - You love disrupting things “as they are” and you’re never afraid to speak your mind.

 - You’ve never enjoyed following in someone else’s footsteps – or following the rules.

 - You’d rather be free than be stuck in an established system that doesn’t serve you.